 Vanderbilt Endocrinology: Our Program

-In their first year, each fellow assembles a mentoring committee consisting of their research advisor, continuity clinic director, the fellowship program manager, and a faculty member outside the division whose work is related to the trainee’s research endeavors.
-This committee meets at least yearly to assure the career goals of the fellows are being met with regard to clinical training, research training, grant proposals, and the job application process.
+In their first year, each fellow assembles a mentoring committee consisting of her/his, continuity clinic director, the fellowship program manager, possibly a research advisor, and 1 or 2 other faculty members within or outside the division whose career may be similar to what the fellows envisions for her/himself.
+This committee meets at least yearly to assure the career goals of the fellows are being met regarding clinical training, research training, grant proposals, and the job application process.

 National Meeting Participation

-Endocrine fellows are expected to attend and prepare a poster presentation at the annual Endocrine Society Meeting.
+Endocrine fellows are expected to attend and prepare a poster presentation at a National Meeting.
+Commonly our fellows present at the annual Endocrine Society Meeting and many have won poster awards and have been selected to give an oral presentation.
 The division supports attendance at this conference.
 This is an excellent opportunity for trainees to share their work, develop clinical and research ideas, to network and promote their career development.
-Attendance at other national meetings is encouraged.